Additional login prompt

 Would you mind writing a filter that strips images from the activity stream when they come from a domain blacklist (which can be defined inline IMO)?

-#4 Updated by Raymond Hoh 11 months ago
+#4 Updated by Raymond Hoh about 3 years ago

 - Category name set to BuddyPress (misc)